 Warren took over a UAB program that had been guided for 15 years by Paul Harbin, who retired following the 2010 season.

-While at USC, Warren has helped turn the Trojans into one of the most successful programs in the nation.
-One of Warren's primary responsibilities with USC has been working with the defense.
+While a member of the coaching staff at USC, Warren helped turn the Trojans into one of the most successful programs in the nation.
+One of Warren's primary responsibilities with was working with the defense.

 The Trojans captured the 2007 NCAA Championship, finishing with a 20-3-2 record as they recorded 15 shutouts and allowed only 13 goals during the season.

-In the four years Warren has been on staff at USC, the Trojans have earned berths in the NCAA Tournament each of those seasons while compiling a cumulative record of 61-20-10.
+In the four years Warren was on staff at USC, the Trojans earned berths in the NCAA Tournament each of those seasons while compiling a cumulative record of 61-20-10.

-"We are truly excited to have a coach the caliber of Harold Warren coming on board to lead our women's soccer program," said Mackin.
-"He has been around successful programs throughout his career and has had a integral role in the success USC has experienced, including winning a national championship."
+"We are truly excited to have a coach the caliber of Harold Warren coming on board to lead our women's soccer program," said Director of Athletics Brian Mackin.
+"He has been around successful programs throughout his career and has had an integral role in the success USC has experienced, including winning a national championship."

 Prior to joining the staff at USC, Warren spent four seasons at the University of Arizona.
 He helped the Wildcats to an NCAA Third Round appearance in 2005.
 In his four seasons with the Wildcats, Arizona posted a 40-35-7 overall mark.